Please select a condition from the list below for helpful information on how to self help from home:

 NICE recommends that continued prescribing and monitoring of drug therapy may be performed by GPs under shared care arrangements, ensuring clear lines of communication between primary and secondary care are maintained.

-If a GP is not confident to undertake these roles, then he/she is under no obligation to do so.
+The Chipping Surgery is not taking on any new shared care arrangements with regard to ADHD medications at this time.
+As per GMC guidance, if a GP is not confident to undertake these roles, then he/she is under no obligation to do so.

-Right to choose partners e.g., Psychiatry UK, ADHD 360, Clinical partners
+Right to choose partners e.g., Psychiatry UK, ADHD 360, Clinical partners;

 Gender Dysphoria